mmeyrat/MiniGolf-VR/README.md

 #  MiniGolf VR

 We created a virtual reality game using Unity, as part of a school project.
-The game is intended for the Occulus Quest, and has only be tested on it.
+The game is intended for the Occulus Quest, and has only been tested on it.

 [Download the demo](https://github.com/mmeyrat/MiniGolf-VR/releases/tag/Demo)